EnsembleUI/ensemble_docs_archived/docs/introduction.md

 [https://airtable.com/shrYy4pqloELiJNOm](https://airtable.com/shrYy4pqloELiJNOm)

-#### 4. Add a template for rending ToDo items
+### 5. Add a template for rending ToDo items

 Let's create a simple list of Todos.
-We do that by using a 'Column' widget, and setting the `itemTemplate` property. `itemTemplate` allows us to loop through an array of data and render the results.
+We do that by using a 'Column' widget, and setting the `item-template` property. `item-template` allows us to loop through an array of data and render the results.
 It takes the following properiteis:

 * `data`: We point this to the API that provides the data.
 Since Airtable nest the API response body in `records`, we set the value to `$(getToDos.body.records)`
 * `name`, we set this to `todoItem`, so we can reference the data items